oknozor/musicbrainz_rs/README.md

 This is still WIP.

-Music brainz rust a utitility crate for the the music brainz API.
+Music brainz rust is a utility crate for the the [music brainz](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2) API.

 ## Status